Meet The Team

 Emily Vincent, Program Coordinator

 Born in the Royal City, Gerri is a true Guelphite and an active member of our community.
-With a background in history and fine art from the University of Guelph, she has volunteered with Guelph Museums and the Macdonald Stewart Art Centre, now known as the Art Gallery of Guelph.
-She has been with the PIN since 2007 and oversees the Community Information Guelph database.
+With a background in history and fine art from the University of Guelph, she has volunteered with Guelph Museums and the McCrae House Heritage Garden.
+Now overseeing the Community Information program, Gerri has been with PIN since 2007.
 With an eye for detail, Gerri has become the go-to editor and archivist on staff.

 Megan McKay, Information & Referral Administrator